 Mr. Alfred K. Wooten is a turf grass, blueberry and row crop farmer.
 His principal occupation and employment for the past five years was self-employed farming.
-Mr. Wooten also serves on the board of the North Carolina Sod Producers Association (crop promotion association) and on the board of the Green Industry Council (crop promotion association), and the Pender County Farm Bureau (insurance).
+Mr. Wooten also serves on the board of the North Carolina Sod Producers Association (crop promotion association) the Pender County Farm Bureau (insurance).
+Mr. Wooten completed his elected term as director February 19, 2019.

 Subject to approval by the board, the Association may allow the outside Directors a quarterly retainer of \$7,500, elected Directors a quarterly retainer of \$6,250, Board Chairman a \$1,250 quarterly stipend, and other Committee Chairs a \$625 quarterly stipend.
-Total compensation paid to directors as a group during 2017 was \$355,692.
+Total compensation paid to directors as a group during 2018 was \$327,500.